K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![3-2-1-2-2-0]

 ### <div id='31'/> 3.2.1.2.1.1.
 Create Application
-1. Click "Dashboard" menu to go to the Dashboard page.
+1. Click the "Dashboard" menu to go to the Dashboard page.
 Set the organization and space of the dashboard, and select the Application tab menu.
 ![3-2-1-2-1-3-0]

-2. Click ① "+" and proceed to catalog menu.
+2. Click ① "+" and proceed to the catalog menu.
 ![3-2-1-2-1-3-1]

 3. Click ① App Development Environment at the Catalog list.
 Select ② App Development Environment to create.
 ![3-2-2-3-0]

-4. Enter necessary inputs needed to create an app development environment.
+4. Enter the necessary inputs needed to create an app development environment.
 ![3-2-2-3-1]

  -  Choose Organization from **Organization List**. <br>